ChrisScianna/ROS-Underwater-RnD/mission_control/doc/Groot/README.md

 For creating mission with the custom behaviors, the tree node model must be loaded.

-- Load the Tree Node Model to get the custom behavior/actions from the toolbar:
+- Load the Tree Node Model to get the custom actions from the toolbar:
 ![Toolbar](Images/toolbar.png "Toolbar")
 - Select the icon to load a pallette.
-The palette can be found in the [mission control package](https://github.com/ChrisScianna/ROS-Underwater-RnD/tree/master/mission_control/groot_palette)
+The palette can be found in the [mission control package](../../groot_palette/mission_control_behaviors_palette.xml)
 - Now the behaviors are displayed on the tree Node Palette.
 ![Actions](Images/nodes.png "Actions")
 - Draw the mission.
 Drag and drop nodes and connect them.